Tengbom’s Stockholm Office

 The Tengbom-branded move from the iconic Glass House on Katarinavägen by Slussen left for Hagastaden on April 1, 2023.
 On the address labels: Hälsingegatan 49.
 Before you have the chance to ask why, we give you the answer – change and renewal are good for creativity.
 And as architects, we need both creativity and insights into how cityscapes (and the people in those environments) change.
 The aftermath of the pandemic had also changed the way we work and created new needs for our staff.

-“Hagastaden’s diverse architecture, many green areas, and wide range of services create a creative and vibrant environment for us to work, experiment, and develop together with our customers and partners,” says office and regional manager Mark Humphreys.
+“Hagastaden’s diverse architecture, many green areas, and wide range of services create a creative and vibrant environment for us to work, experiment, and develop together with our customers and partners,” says Practise Director Mark Humphreys.

 New growth rings but the same brick